Znack/front-end-tips/javascript.md

 #### Avoid global variables
  Global variables make the application state unpredictable.
 Global variables have a too spread area of usage.
 Global variables make the app overcomplicated.
 Of course sometimes life make us use global variables, here is the list of examples:
  1. Oldschool libraries like Google Maps - it creates global variable itself.
 It also requires global callback function to notify us when everything is ready.
- 2. Importing modules in small jQuery projects - here we can create one global variables to save all modules there
+ 2. Importing modules in small jQuery projects - here we can create one global variable to save all modules there

 #### Use global variables only as `window` properties
  We should outstand all global variables and `window` prefix is great for this.
-It also helps us to find all usage among the all project files
+It also helps us to find all usage among all project files
 ```
 // bad example:
 function test () {